Graph pebbling: γ(G) — the cover pebbling number of a graph

-Crull et al. introduced the concept of cover pebbling. γ(G), the cover pebbling number of a graph is the minimum number of pebbles needed so that from any initial arrangement of the pebbles, after a series of pebbling moves, the graph is covered: there is at least one pebble on every vertex.
+Crull et al. introduced the concept of cover pebbling.
+The cover pebbling number of a graph G, γ(G), is the minimum number of pebbles needed so that from any initial arrangement of the pebbles, after a series of pebbling moves, the graph is covered: there is at least one pebble on every vertex.
 A result called the stacking theorem finds the cover pebbling number for any graph.